 This package contains a utility for determining the type of a given file or files.
-A few packages need it to build.
+A few packages need it in their build scripts.

 • Findutils

 This package contains programs to find files in a file system.
 It is used in many packages' build scripts.